thecdil/mini-symposium/day-3.md

 ## Additional Readings

 - Ted Underwood and Jordan Sellers, ["How Quickly Do Literary Standards Change?"](https://figshare.com/articles/How_Quickly_Do_Literary_Standards_Change_/1418394).
-    - article explicitly explains the research process, from collecting/selecting data to analysis.
+    - Explicitly explains the text analysis research process, from collecting/selecting data to analysis.
 Published as a draft with more content, questions, and illustrations than are allowed in a traditional article.
 Also published traditionally as, Jordan Sellers and Ted Underwood, "The Longue Durée of Literary Prestige", MLQ 77:3 (2016).
 Additionally, a GitHub repository shares the code necessary to reproduce the analysis, [paceofchange](https://github.com/tedunderwood/paceofchange) (2015).
-- Extra: [Cultural Analytics Now](http://post45.research.yale.edu/sections/contemporaries/cultural-analytics-now/), ed.
+- [Cultural Analytics Now](http://post45.research.yale.edu/sections/contemporaries/cultural-analytics-now/), ed.
 Dan Sinykin, *post45* (2019).
     - A collection of articles critically evaluating the current state of quantitative methods in DH, particularly literary studies.
 First article is a review of Underwood's most recent book, *Distant Horizons*.

 -----------------------